Skip to main content

 * A very few verbs can take either avere or essere, depending on the nuance of the situation.
 Don’t worry about it now.

-This page titled 6.1: Il passato prossimo is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Daniel Leisawitz & Daniela Viale via source content that was edited to the style and standards of the LibreTexts platform.
+This page titled 6.1: Il passato prossimo is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Daniel Leisawitz and Daniela Viale via source content that was edited to the style and standards of the LibreTexts platform.